nerd8622/HFL-NodeJS/README.md

 Hierarchical Federated Learning implementation is NodeJS.
 Created by David Canaday to aide an undergraduate research program at Colorado School of Mines.

 # Usage Instructions
+0. Ensure you are running NodeJS 18.X.X or above!
 1. Run `npm i`
 2. Run "start_central.bat" and "start_client_server.bat"
 3. Run "start_edge.bat" as many times as needed and specify a port each time.